Fall-2020-MECA-482-Furuta-Pendulum/jtracy-oliveira.github.io/index.md

 **Introduction**

 The goal of this project was to model the physical system and design the control system for a rotary inverted pendulum, also called a Furuta pendulum.
 There are two primary functions of the rotary inverted pendulum and they are to firstly invert the pendulum and then to maintain its unstable inverted position.
 This is done by applying a torque to the arm of the pendulum.
 The governing equations of the system were written then linearized and input into Matlab Simulink.
 An attempt to make a model of the physical system in CoppeliaSim, however it was unsucsseful.
 This report contains the methodology used to derive the models.
+Figure 1 shows the Furuta pendulum to be modeled in this project.

 ![Furuta Pendulum Drawing](Furuta Pendulum 1.png)

-Figure 1: The Furuta pendulum system.
+Figure 1

 **Modeling**